ecohealthalliance/pubcrawler/README.md

 ```
 Restore this to a local database.

+### Geonames

+Use the `mongo_import_geonames.py` script to import Geonames's allCountries csv into a Mongo collection.
+Follow up by creating an index on `geonameid`.

 ### Annie

 Use the `python3` branch of Annie.
 Install by navigating to Annie's root directory and running `python setup.py install` with the `pubcrawler` virtualenv active.